urena-01/product-demos/README.md

    3. Next, click on Organizations and edit the `Default` organization.
 Add your `Automation Hub` credential to the `Galaxy Credentials` section.
 Don't forget to click Save!!

 2. If it has not been created for you, add a Project called `Ansible official demo project` with this repo as a source.
 NOTE: if you are using a fork, be sure that you have the correct URL.
 Update the project.

+3. Next, in the Setting's tab, go to jobs, enable collection downloads and Enable Role Downloads.

-3. Finally, Create a Job Template called `Setup` with the following configuration:
+4. Finally, Create a Job Template called `Setup` with the following configuration:

      - Name: Setup
      - Inventory: Workshop Inventory